Towards a Parameterized Approximation Dichotomy of MinCSP for Linear Equations over Finite Commutative Rings

 We know that \minlin{2}{R} is FPT-approximable within a constant whenever $R$ is a Bergen ring.
 Proposition~\ref{prop:sumapproximation} implies that there are finite and commutative rings $R$ such that \minlin{2}{R} is FPT-approximable within a constant but $R$ is not Bergen.
 A simple example is the direct sum $R_1 \oplus R_2$ of two Bergen rings $R_1$ and $R_2$: $R_1 \oplus R_2$ is not local so it is not lineal by Proposition~\ref{prop:lineal-is-local} and consequently not Bergen by Proposition~\ref{prop:bergenislineal}.
 We will now give a more interesting example.
 The characterization of solution sets from Section~\ref{sec:annihilators} may suggest that lineality is a necessary condition for FPT approximability within a constant but this example shows that this in not true.
 Our starting point is the ring $R_{\rm APX}=\ZZ_2[\rx,\ry] / I$ with $I=(\rx^3,\rx\ry,\ry^3)$ that we used as an example in~Section~\ref{sec:annihilators}.
 A routine verification shows that $R_{\rm APX}$ is local.
 We know that $R_{\rm APX}$ is not lineal since $\Ann(\rx)$ and $\Ann(\ry)$ are incomparable sets: $\rx \not\in \Ann(\rx)$, $\rx \in \Ann(\ry)$, $\ry \in \Ann(\rx)$, and $\ry \not\in \Ann(\ry)$.
 Hence, Proposition~\ref{prop:bergenislineal} implies that $R_{\rm APX}$ is not Bergen.
-Theorem~\ref{thm:incomparable-annihilators} implies that \minlin{2}{R_{\rm APX}} is not FPT-approximable within $2-\epsilon$ for any $\epsilon > 0$ so \minlin{2}{R_{\rm APX}} is not in \FPT.
+Theorem~\ref{thm:incomparable-annihilators} implies that \minlin{2}{R_{\rm APX}} is not FPT-approximable within $2-\eps$ for any $\eps > 0$ so \minlin{2}{R_{\rm APX}} is not in \FPT.